treyhunner/pyohio2024/outline.md

 And learning about learning makes me a better learner and a better teacher

 And if this belief holds true for everyone then metacognition is how we become better people, better learners, and better teachers.

+Deontology is about "doing what's right"
+"It's the thought that counts"
+Consequentialism: doesn't matter what you do but what the result is "The road to hell is paved with bad intentions" Deontology has a clear right/wrong
+Consequentialism leans toward accepting that we might weight things incorrectly